Over 3 million unique hits, published in three gaming magazines, linked on nearly every gaming blog on the internet and still going...

 Credits

-Thanks to CaptainPsyko, BonzoESC, n1ck, Fish, MrBrainsample, Skroob, stabby, Josh Taylor, v0idnull, wildfalkon, Joachim Blum, Mr.D., CellBlock, HeroinAllstar, Deathwind, minivanmegafun, mroach, Simon Howard and anyone else I'm missing who chipped in facts for the updated list.
+Thanks to CaptainPsyko, BonzoESC, n1ck, Fish, MrBrainsample, Skroob, stabby, Josh Taylor, v0idnull, wildfalkon, Joachim Blum, Mr.D., CellBlock, HeroinAllstar, Deathwind, minivanmegafun, mroach, Simon Howard, Pierre "Zacha Pedro" Lebeaupin, Premek, Robbie Schumacher, xkcd, Jetsetlemming, Platypus Farm and anyone else I'm missing who chipped in facts for the updated list.
 Also, thanks to Wikipedia nerds who spend so much time listing weird things like every game Mario is in.